 She argued that Section 3 of DOMA is unconstitutional because:

-- By treating the marriages of same-sex couples differently, it violates the Equal Protection clause of the U.S. Constitution.
+- By treating the marriages of same-sex couples differently, it violates the Equal Protection clause in the 14th Amendment to the U.S. Constitution.

 - DOMA causes the federal government to intrude into marriage law which had been legislated by the states for 230 years.